epwalsh/obsidian.nvim/README.md

     -- Optional, completion.
     completion = {
-      nvim_cmp = true,  -- if using nvim-cmp, otherwise set to false },
+      -- If using nvim-cmp, otherwise set to false nvim_cmp = true,
+      -- Trigger completion at 2 chars
+      min_chars = 2,
+      -- Where to put new notes created from completion.
+Valid options are --  * "current_dir" - put new notes in same directory as the current buffer --  * "notes_subdir" - put new notes in the default notes subdirectory. new_notes_location = "current_dir"
+    },

     -- Optional, customize how names/IDs for new notes are created.